Skip to main content

 Recovery: Fix the configuration in your YAML file and re-apply:

-pragma resources apply --pending fixed-resource.yaml
+pragma resources apply fixed-resource.yaml

 Dependency Failures

-• Missing dependency - A referenced resource doesn’t exist
+• Missing dependency — A referenced resource doesn’t exist yet (resource waits in pending)

 # Check dependency status

-pragma resources apply --pending data-lake.yaml
+pragma resources apply model.yaml

 Provider Errors

-Sometimes the underlying provider (GCP, AWS, etc.) rejects the operation:
+Sometimes the underlying provider rejects the operation:

 • Quota exceeded — You’ve hit a service limit